German Port Museum

 In November 2015, the German Federal Parliament’s budget committee approved 120 million Euros of funding to establish the German Port Museum as a new museum in the Historic Museums Hamburg group.

-Part of the funding will be used to refurbish the “Peking”, an historic four-masted, steel-hulled barque, and bring it back to Hamburg from New York.
-When restoration work has been completed the “Peking” will be anchored as a figurehead at the entrance to the German Port Museum.
+Part of the funding will be used to refurbish the PEKING, an historic four-masted, steel-hulled barque, and bring it back to Hamburg from New York.
+The PEKING will be anchored as a figurehead at the entrance to the German Port Museum.
+At the moment, she is located at the Hamburg Port Museum.

 This legendary P-Liner represents an important era of merchant shipping and visitors will soon be able to enjoy it as a museum ship.